Comparing the Best Credit Cards for Bad Credit

 A “bad credit” score is typically under 580 out of a range of 300-850 as defined by FICO, with 850 being the best possible score.
 Using the same 300-850 scale, a VantageScore defines “poor credit” as a credit score under 550.

-To get a good or excellent rating, you’ll want to shoot for at least 700.
-Below that, you’ll be offered higher interest rates and other less-than-stellar offers for financial products.
+To get a good or excellent rating, you’ll want to shoot for at least 670.
+Below that, you’ll consistently see less-than-stellar offers for financial products.

 You can end up with bad credit in a variety of ways, including: